 NHS Psychotherapist / Counsellor

-In these years, I have been referred about 1,000 clients - mostly GP referrals, but also some psychiatric out-patients - working with them (supposedly) in a Cognitive Behavioural 'mode', but really trying to find ways to help people through their (often severe) difficulties.
-It has been an incredibly rewarding, educating and enriching period of clinical work.
+In these years, I have been referred about 1,500 clients - mostly GP referrals, but also some psychiatric out-patients - working with them (supposedly) in a Cognitive Behavioural 'mode', but really trying to find the best ways to help people through their (often quite severe) difficulties.
+It has been an incredibly rewarding, educating and enriching period, and has expanded my clinical work immensely.